-"RESOLVED THAT pursuant to the provisions of Sections 149, 152, 161 and any other applicable provisions of the Companies Act, 2013 ("the Act") and Companies (Appointment & Qualification of Directors) Rules, 2014, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") (including any statutory modification(s) or reenactment(s) thereof for the time being in force), applicable provisions of Articles of Association of the Company and pursuant to the recommendation of the Nomination & Remuneration Committee and the Board of Directors, Mr. Meghal Gupta (DIN: 09179500) who was appointed as an Additional Director of the Company under the category of Non-Executive Director of the Company in the professional capacity with effect from May 20, 2021 and who holds office until the date of this Annual General Meeting and in respect of whom the Company has received a notice in writing under Section 160 of the Act from a Member proposing his candidature for the office of Director of the Company, liable to retire by rotation.
+"RESOLVED THAT pursuant to the provisions of Sections 149, 152, 161 and any other applicable provisions of the Companies Act, 2013 ("the Act") and Companies (Appointment & Qualification of Directors) Rules, 2014, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), applicable provisions of Articles of Association of the Company and pursuant to the recommendation of the Nomination & Remuneration Committee and the Board of Directors, Mr. Meghal Gupta (DIN: 09179500) who was appointed as an Additional Director of the Company under the category of Non-Executive Director of the Company in the professional capacity with effect from May 20, 2021 and who holds office until the date of this Annual General Meeting and in respect of whom the Company has received a notice in writing under Section 160 of the Act from a Member proposing his candidature for the office of Director of the Company, be and is hereby appointed as a Director of the Company, liable to retire by rotation.